evhub/coconut/DOCS.md

-                        (remaining args passed to Jupyter) --mypy ...            run MyPy on compiled Python (remaining args passed to MyPy) (implies --package) --argv ...            set sys.argv to source plus remaining args for use in Coconut script being run --tutorial            open Coconut's tutorial in the default web browser --documentation       open Coconut's documentation in the default web
+                        (remaining args passed to Jupyter) --mypy ...            run MyPy on compiled Python (remaining args passed to MyPy) (implies --package) --argv ..., --args ...
+                        set sys.argv to source plus remaining args for use in Coconut script being run --tutorial            open Coconut's tutorial in the default web browser --documentation       open Coconut's documentation in the default web